MalindaIroshana/cryptocurrency_price_tracker/README.md

 01) Objective :

-Build a RESTful API using JavaScript that retrieves cryptocurrency prices from an external API, updates at regular intervals, and includes user authentication.
+## Build a RESTful API using JavaScript that retrieves cryptocurrency prices from an external API, updates at regular intervals and includes user authentication.

 02) Key Requirements: